 Today (2010), quality starts at about 5 MP/cm2, if you'd ask me.

 - Always shoot in RAW.
-Most digital cameras have sensor cells for Red Green and Blue.
-A JPG saves at most 256 tones per channel, and in a lossy way.
-A 12 bit RAW saves up to 4096 tones per channel, and lossless.
-Because is saves so much more image information, you can afterwards choose exactly the tones you want.
-Forgot about JPG, use RAW if you care for quality. (jpg with a high quality setting is great for the final result, but certainly not for shooting).
-Only some compact cameras have RAW.
+A JPG saves at most 256 tones per color channel, and in a lossy way.
+A 12 bit RAW saves up to 4096 tones per color channel, lossless.
+Because a RAW file contains much more image information, you can afterwards choose exactly the tones you want.
+Forgot about shooting JPG, always use RAW if you care for quality. (jpg with a high quality setting is great for the final result, but certainly not for shooting).

 - Hold your camera still!
 If you cause motion blur, all these mega pixels won't do you any good.

 Reasons NOT to buy a camera with large pixels

 - Bigger pixels -> bigger image sensor -> bigger camera with bigger lenses.

 - A larger image sensor usually results in a shadower depth of field.
 Most love this though!

 - Larger lenses often have a smaller maximum aperture.
 Having large pixels is great for shooting in low light, but if the larger lens has a smaller maximum aperture... then it makes less to no sense to have big expensive pixels.

 Because a 10 MP camera produces 10,000,000 RGB pixels,